Civil religion: Origin of term

 The Italian historian Emilio Gentile has studied the roots and development of the concept and proposed a division of two types of religions of politics: a civil religion and a political religion.

 Sociology of religion

-In the sociology of religion, civil religion is the folk religion of a nation or a political culture.

 Civil religion stands somewhat above folk religion in its social and political status, since by definition it suffuses an entire society, or at least a segment of a society; and is often practiced by leaders within that society.
-On the other hand, it is somewhat less than an establishment of religion, since established churches have official clergy and a relatively fixed and formal relationship with the government that establishes them.
+It is somewhat less than an establishment of religion, since established churches have official clergy and a relatively fixed and formal relationship with the government that establishes them.
 Civil religion is usually practiced by political leaders who are laypeople and whose leadership is not specifically spiritual.

 Examples

 Such civil religion encompasses such things as: